gupta-himanshu/scala-for-beginners/Important-Points.md

     def tail: List[T]
     ```
 These three methods are all abstract in class List .
 They are defined in the subobject `Nil` and the subclass `::` .

+21. The Nil object defines an empty list.
+The `Nil` object inherits from type `List[Nothing]` .Because of covariance,
+this means that Nil is compatible with every instance of the List type.